By Michelle Gellis, AP LAc MAc DiplAc.

 If you cannot attend, can you use the tuition towards another class in the future or is the money lost?

-Michelle Gellis, M.Ac, DiplAc., L.Ac has been teaching Facial Acupuncture classes since 2005.
+Michelle Gellis, AP, M.Ac, DiplAc., L.Ac has been teaching Facial Acupuncture classes since 2005.
 She is a Faculty Member and Clinic Supervisor at the Maryland University of Integrative Health.
 She has been published in the Journal of Chinese Medicine, Acupuncture Today and The Acupuncture Desk Reference.
 To learn more about her classes, please visit our registration page.